FrankOfTheScience/FrankOfTheScience/README.md

 ## Hello!
 I’m Francesco! 👋
 ![e7e48a62-871c-49b7-9088-43303afdb68d](https://github.com/FrankOfTheScience/FrankOfTheScience/assets/119010269/191c8456-7c7b-4756-9989-9938fd30e8d9)

 Howdy!
-I'm a backend developer from Italy with a passion for 🏄🏻‍♂️, 🎸, and globetrotting ✈️.
+I'm a backend developer from Italy with a passion for surfing 🏄🏻‍♂️, playing guitar 🎸, and globetrotting ✈️.

 I come from a finance background academically, but technology has always been my kryptonite since I tried to build a nuclear power plant model for a middle school project using Arduino (spoiler alert: the power plant didn't make it, but my love for coding did).